About YLC

 Community Outreach and Engagement Manager

 Carrie-Anne holds a Bachelor of Education and an Associate of Arts Degree in General Arts.
-Her work with children and families spans the continent and two decades and includes daycare; teaching; intervention therapy; summer camp; and support for folks with special needs.
-Carrie-Anne’s lifelong love of reading and crafting are put to great use in our.
+Her work with children and families spans the continent and two decades and includes daycare, teaching, intervention therapy, summer camp, and support for folks with special needs.
+Carrie-Anne’s lifelong love of reading and crafting are put to great use in our programs.
 Carrie-Anne believes whole-heartedly that everyone is capable of learning- regardless of personal limitations, and she hopes to spend the next two decades involved in meaningful work in her community.

 Mark Steudle